Insomnia was my enemy.

 It’s hard to believe that an aromatic oil can make such a difference.
 But these oils have been used for centuries to address a wide range of conditions, including anxiety.
 They’re making a comeback, because a growing number of people are seeking safe, drug-free alternatives.

-In addition to using single oils, such as lavender essential oil, I own a number of sleep and relaxation blends.
+In addition to using single oils, such as lavender essential oil, I’ve owned a number of sleep and relaxation blends.
 It’s believed that blends can work even better than singles.
 This is due to the theory of synergy.
 Combining multiple oils may result in a more potent relaxation formula.

 The Good Night Synergy Blend contains sleep-inducing clary sage and lavender, as well as chamomile, copaiba, Peru balsam, sandlewood and sweet marjoram.
 These additional oils are also good sleep remedies.
 Aromatherapists like to combine oils, because it’s believed they create a more effective synergy.